179971c/NuGet2Unity/README.md

 # NuGet2Unity

-A .NET Core app to package a NuGet pacakge (and dependencies) as a .UnityPackage for import into a Unity 2018 (or higher) project.
+A .NET Core app to package a NuGet package (and dependencies) as a .UnityPackage for import into a Unity 2018 (or higher) project.
 This will build a package that (should) be compatible with the following Unity player settings (Player Settings -> Other Settings -> Configuration)